Origin of phase stability in Fe with long-period stacking order as an intermediate phase in cyclic $\gamma$-$\epsilon$ martensitic transformation: Introduction

-In the present work, transmission electron microscopy (TEM) measurements were performed for Fe-Mn-Si based alloys subjected to cyclic deformation.
-Electron diffraction spots at the 1/3 positions relative to the $\{$10-11$\}$ spots for the $\epsilon$~phase (Fig.~\ref{TEM_LPSO}) suggest the existence of a LPSO structure.
-However, for Fe-Mn-Si based alloys under cyclic deformation, the observed LPSO phase is unstable during room temperature aging, probably due to sensitivity to temperature variations or electron beam irradiation, and information on the structural and magnetic properties are still not to be available.
-Therefore, we study the structural and magnetic stability of candidate LPSO structures (structural polytypes) of pure Fe using first-principles calculations based on density functional theory~(DFT).\cite{Hohenberg_Kohn, Kohn_Sham} The relative stability with the $fcc$ and $hcp$ phases is examined by structural optimization to understand the possible realization of an LPSO phase as an intermediate phase in the~$\gamma$--$\epsilon$ martensitic transformation.
-Antiferromagnetic~(AFM) order is a key factor in the stabilization of phases with $fcc$ and $hcp$ structures for Fe-Mn based alloys.~\cite{Ohno_AFM_hcpFeMn, Endoh_FeMn, Kennedy_1987, Bleskov_FeMn_MagSFE2016, ReyesFeMn} Therefore, we assume AFM spin structures with collinear spin order, and compare the total energies obtained from non-spin-polarized calculations.
-The total energies of the candidate LPSO structures are compared with respect to the more stable structure of $hcp$ at 0~K, and the origin of structural stabilities is discussed based on the difference in the total density of states (DOS) near the Fermi level.
+In the present work, transmission electron microscopy (TEM) measurements were performed on Fe-Mn-Si-based alloys subjected to cyclic deformation.
+Electron diffraction spots at the 1/3 positions that correspond to the $\{$0002$\}$ plane of the $\epsilon$ (hcp) phase with 2H structure suggest the existence of an LPSO structure.
+However, for Fe-Mn-Si-based alloys under cyclic deformation, the observed LPSO phase was unstable during room temperature aging (probably due to sensitivity to temperature variations), and so the structural and magnetic properties of the phase are still unavailable.
+Therefore, we aimed to determine the most stable stacking configuration of the LPSO structure.
+The structural and magnetic phase stability of structural polytypes in pure iron were investigated using first-principles calculations based on density functional theory (DFT)~\cite{Hohenberg_Kohn, Kohn_Sham}.
+The relative stabilities of the fcc and hcp phases were examined by structural optimization to understand the possible realization of an LPSO phase as an intermediate phase in the~$\gamma$--$\epsilon$ transformation.

+Antiferromagnetic~(AFM) order is crucial in the stabilization of Fe--Mn-based alloy phases with fcc and hcp structures ~\cite{Ohno_AFM_hcpFeMn, Endoh_FeMn, Kennedy_1987, Bleskov_FeMn_MagSFE2016, ReyesFeMn}.
+Therefore, we consider all the possible AFM spin structures with collinear spin order, and compare the total energies obtained from non-spin-polarized calculations.
+The total energies of the candidate LPSO structures are compared to the more stable structure of hcp Fe at 0 K. We discuss the origin of structural stabilities based on the difference in the total density of states (DOS) near the Fermi level.